Offset mortgages explained

 Can I get an offset mortgage if I’m self employed?

-Yes, it’s technically possible to get an offset mortgage if you’re self employed or work as a contractor, but finding a specialist lender is essential.
+Yes, it’s possible to get an offset mortgage if you’re self employed or work as a contractor, but finding a specialist lender is essential.

-Self employed applicants can apply for many of the same mortgage products as those in full time employment, but the way the lender treats your income, and how long they will expect you to have been trading in a freelance capacity for, will vary across the spectrum.
+Self employed applicants can apply for many of the same mortgage products as those in full time employment, but the way the lender treats your income, and how long they will expect you to have been trading in a freelance capacity for, will vary across the market.

 To find the most favourable deal, you will need to find a lender who will allow you to declare as much of your earnings as possible and pass their eligibility checks.
 With specialist advice from a whole-of-market broker, you will stand the best chance of finding such a lender.